ericrogler/Green-Book/Z025_Case_Study_Communication_Lesson_Example.md

 - What features of the iPhone were you the most interested in during his presentation?
 Why were you interested in those?

-- **Extra Credit:** What feature received a low amount of applause, but is still an important feature of the iPhone?
+- **Extra Credit:** What feature received a low amount of applause, but is still an essential feature of the iPhone?
 Why?

 ### PAUSE